Kyra Hanes

 She then wrote a letter to the ONU Center for Teaching Education sharing her desire and how it would not only benefit herself but also her peers.

 “I feel like anybody would be hesitant.
 I mean, I was hesitant at first, because it was completely new to me,” Hanes said, “but they were excited to learn what IB was and that made me more excited.
-I’m grateful I can help pave the way for future teachers to student teach within this discipline.”
+I’m grateful I could help pave the way for future teachers to student teach within this discipline.”

 Hanes said she has been supported throughout her entire career at ONU as she worked from being a high school student who at times struggled, to an educator working with students on college-level coursework.
-She said the encouragement and education given to her by her professors inspire her to make a positive impact on her students as a student teacher and in the future.